neurocom/street-fighter/quanta/reservation_orchestrator_quantum.md

 Stateful component that consumes reservation record events
 - Utilizes a specialized DB that is optimized for read-intensive workloads
-- Groups reservations as Trips to be presented in the UIs/dashboard
+- Groups reservations to Trips to be presented in the UIs/dashboard

+### Reservation API
+Service that exposes an API interface for communicating with the internal systems.
+- Acts as a communication layer between the reservation orchestrator and the other Quanta
+- Contains logic for performing CRUD operations on reservations and trips
+- Maintain a cache (In-Memory Database) for improved performance and latency

 ### Notification Creator